David Gordon Green's unrealized projects: Lord Vishnu's Love Handles

-Untitled James "Bubba" Stewart biopic
+Untitled Bubba Stewart biopic

-In 2005, Green attempted to make an untitled biopic about the life of James "Bubba" Stewart.
+In 2005, Green attempted to make an untitled biopic about the life of James Stewart Jr.

 Nerd Camp

 Green stated in a 2005 interview with IndieWire that he was writing a script of a film titled Nerd Camp and that Seann William Scott was to star in it.
-Green later said in a 2006 interview that the film was "about a summer camp for geniuses.”
+Green later said in a 2006 interview that the film was "about a summer camp for geniuses."
 The film was to have been distributed by Universal Pictures.
-When asked about the fate of Nerd Camp in 2011, Green responded, "They took it away from me and Danny (McBride) before anybody knew who we were and had some other guy write it."
+When asked about the fate of Nerd Camp in 2011, Green responded, "They took it away from me and Danny [McBride] before anybody knew who we were and had some other guy write it."

+Mr. Machine

+In 2006, Green sold a project called Mr. Machine to Universal Pictures and Imagine Entertainment.
+It was reported as being a throwback to the high-concept family comedies of the 1980s.
+Green co-wrote the script with Danny McBride, who also would have starred.
+In 2008, McBride told CHUD.com, "It's our take on those old Amblin films – it follows around these science fair geeks that construct this robot that gets a life of its own.
+It's like...
+I don't know, a Short Circuit zombie movie."

 The Innocent Man

 It was announced in 2007 that Green was to write and direct The Innocent Man for Warner Independent Pictures and Smoke House Pictures.
 The film was to have been based on John Grisham's non-fiction book about Ron Williamson titled The Innocent Man: Murder and Injustice in a Small Town.
 According to Green, the film was shelved due to "legal problems."